-The Huntington Arts Council is proud to announce three scholarships this year in the arts.
-One visual arts scholarship and two dance scholarship opportunities for 2023.
+The Huntington Arts Council is proud to announce the three scholarship recipients for 2023.
+One visual arts scholarship and two dance scholarships were awarded.

-The Rea Jacobs Scholarship for Dance is a competitive scholarship for Nassau and Suffolk High School Graduating Seniors who are pursuing a four year college degree with a major or minor in Dance.
+The Rea Jacobs Scholarship for Dance is a competitive scholarship for Nassau & Suffolk High School graduating seniors who are pursuing a four year college degree with a major or minor in dance.
+A $1000 award will be given in 2024.
 The scholarship is funded by the Long Island Dance Consortium and the Jacobs Family.
-One award of $1000 will be given in 2023.
-Deadline for submissions is May 1, 2023

 About Rea Jacobs